Welcome to our free course on object-oriented PHP (OOPHP) for WordPress. This course explains the following:

 Further Reading

-Now that you understand the fundamentals of object-oriented programming in PHP, you’re more than ready to encounter WordPress’s two most important object-oriented systems: the Widgets API and WP_Query
+Now that you understand the fundamentals of object-oriented programming in PHP, you’re more than ready to encounter WordPress’s two most important object-oriented systems: the Widgets API and WP_Query.

 Lastly, knowing how to combine object-oriented code with WordPress’s hooks system is most helpful for custom plugins you’ll design yourself—so if you haven’t dipped your toe into plugin development, now’s the time.
 Here’s a free Crowdcast video we recorded that walks you through writing a plugin from scratch.